Oh Winter, My Winter

 But if you just want to talk about how you had to hunt and kill polar bears to keep warm, or how younger generations can’t parent, then consider keeping your wisdom to yourself.
 Let kids have a day off to enjoy NOT having to stand out in the blizzard or arctic temperatures.

-Just, if your kids are going to be home unattended or with minimal supervision all day, maybe lock up your Tide Pods.
+Just, if your kids are going to be home unattended or with minimal supervision all day, maybe keep your eye out for yetis.